-Each year, the signatories to the PBI Law Firm Pro Bono Project Challenge® and Corporate Pro Bono Challenge® initiatives provide important pro bono services to underserved, disadvantaged, and other individuals or groups unable to secure the legal assistance needed to address critical problems.
+Each year, the signatories to the PBI Law Firm Pro Bono Challenge® and Corporate Pro Bono Challenge® initiatives provide important pro bono services to underserved, disadvantaged, and other individuals or groups unable to secure the legal assistance needed to address critical problems.
 This Showcase spotlights some of the amazing work signatories have done to serve those in need.

 The Law Firm Pro Bono Challenge initiative is a unique standard developed by law firm leaders and corporate general counsel that articulates an aspirational goal for one key segment of the legal profession – the world’s largest law firms.
 Major law firms that become signatories to the Challenge acknowledge their institutional, firm-wide commitment to provide pro bono legal services to low-income and disadvantaged individuals and families and nonprofit groups by committing to provide either three percent or five percent of their total billable hours to pro bono.
 The Challenge definition of pro bono has become an industry standard, utilized not only by major law firms but by the legal media in reporting the pro bono contributions of large firms.
 More than 130 law firms have joined the Law Firm Pro Bono Challenge initiative.